 In today’s post, we’re sharing another round of trees from a list of “Great Trees for Landscapes” developed by our staff.
-In the second installment of this four-part series, we’re keeping the momentum going with some spectacular fall color: the sourwood, black tupelo and smoketree.
+In the third installment of this four-part series, we’re keeping the momentum going with some spectacular fall color: the sourwood, black tupelo and smoketree.
 These trees provide beautiful flashes of color as we head into the autumn, which makes them great choices for the home landscape.

 Sourwood (Oxydendrum arboreum)